KarhouTam/pFedLA/README.md

 If you find sth wrong about the code, feel free to open an issue or pr.

+Note that I have recently released a [benchmark of federated learning](https://github.com/KarhouTam/FL-bench) that includes this method and many ohter baselines.
+Welcome to check my benchmark and star it! 🤗

 ## Run

 ### Generating clients dataset